gyng/betabot/README.md

 ## Tests

 Tests can be run with `rspec`.
-More tests are being written; current test coverage is still very limited.
+Current test coverage is very limited.

 The EventMachine reactor has to be set up and torn down for most specs so there is a helper method `with_em(&block)` included in `spec_helper.rb`.

+Tests for plugins are to be placed inside a `spec` directory in the plugin directory.
+See the ping plugin for an example.

 ## License
 Hudda is licensed under the MIT License.